bezzad/HybridRedisCache/README.md

 * Support for fire-and-forget caching, which allows you to quickly set a value in the cache without waiting for a response
 * Support for asynchronous caching operations, which allows you to perform cache operations asynchronously and improve the responsiveness of your application

-Overall, `HybridCache` provides a powerful and flexible caching solution that can help you improve the performance and scalability of your applications, while ensuring that the cached data is consistent across all instances.
+Overall, `HybridCache` provides a powerful and flexible caching solution that can help you improve the performance and scalability of your applications while ensuring that the cached data is consistent across all instances.

 ## Installation of Redis Cache with docker